All owners of DSC phantoms: Please read our Special Notice regarding the use of alcohol and solvents in DSC phantoms.

 How do I reconstruct my scan images?

 Reconstruct each head individually, and then all heads combined.
-Perform attenuation compensation with either a measured TCT map or use a value of 0.12 per cm constant value.
+Perform attenuation compensation with either a measured TCT (Transmission Computed Tomography) map, or use a value of 0.12 per cm constant value.

 For the cold rods sections of the QC phantom, you probably will want to add 10, 20 or more slices together to improve rod visibility and reduce noise.
 For this to be successful, you must position the phantom in the scanner as perfectly aligned with the axis of rotation as is possible.
 Otherwise, any tilting will mean rod locations in one slice will be slightly shifted in subsequent slices.
 When you add them, the rods will not “line up” and you will just have blurred images.